Lexicon

 ORIGINAL

-Coordination substrates built as shared infrastructure rather than proprietary platforms — governed by rules that bind their operators as well as their users, producing receipts that make the exercise of power inspectable by those subject to it.
-In a Protocol Republic, exit is credible because interoperability preserves genuine alternatives; voice is meaningful because governance rules are contestable through defined processes; and accountability is structural rather than promissory, since every consequential action generates a verifiable record.
-The concept draws on the republican political tradition's insistence that freedom consists not in the benevolence of the powerful but in the impossibility of arbitrary interference.
+Coordination substrates built as shared infrastructure, governed by rules that bind their operators as well as their users, producing receipts that make the exercise of power inspectable by those subject to it.
+Exit is credible because interoperability preserves genuine alternatives.
+Voice is meaningful because governance rules are contestable through defined processes.
+Accountability is built in, not promissory: every consequential action generates a verifiable record.
+Machiavelli argued in the Discourses that a republic survives only when its institutions constrain even the virtuous; the Protocol Republic encodes that principle in verification infrastructure, where freedom consists not in the benevolence of the powerful but in the impossibility of arbitrary interference.

 Provenance Judgement (A2)